Umbrella Company in Argentina

 The steps to file taxes in Argentina involve:

 Step 1: Register for your DNI (Documento Nacional de Identidad) with the Registro Nacional de las Personas that has jurisdiction over the area you live in.
 This will take around 1 month to arrive in the mail.
-A list of offices can be found here.
+A list of offices can be found here(link is external).
 Documents to bring include:

 - Original Birth Certificate, legalised by the Argentinean Consul in your country of Origin.